 You may already have different types of automation running in production.
-And suddenly, you know of a tool, like BotCity Maestro, that can help you manage and orchestrate your automation.
-And your thoughts go to this question, “Do I need to develop all my bots with Python RPA?”.
+And, suddenly, you hear of BotCity Maestro, a tool that can help you manage and orchestrate your automation.
+Now your thoughts start questioning: “Do I need to develop all my bots with Python RPA?”.

 You can put those thoughts aside!
-Understand in this article how you can run any bot in BotCity Maestro and orchestrate the executions and not need to rebuild anything with Python.
+This article will help you understand how one can run any bot in BotCity Maestro and orchestrate the executions without needing to rebuild a thing with Python.

 What types of automation can I run?

-Any executable or automation file you already have and can pass during setup, the command to run.
+Any executable or automation file you already have and can pass the command to run during setup.
 That is, files of the type: